-1 Introduction
+1. Introduction

 Text-based password still dominates online authentication despite that it has long been plagued by a well-known and long-standing problem: the wide use of weak password.
+Due to limited human memory, users tend to choose weak passwords as they cannot remember strong passwords.
+However, weak passwords are easy to guess and thus are vulnerable to various password cracking attacks [4, 29, 32, 42, 44].
+Though numerous alternatives have been proposed to replace text-based password authentication, none of them is able to surpass text-based password in every aspect [5].
+Facing the dilemma that passwords cannot be easily replaced in the foreseeable future, system administrators have attempted to enforce users to select more secure passwords such as longer passwords with different types of characters, as well as suggest users to choose a unique password for each of their accounts and frequently change them [6].

-Due to limited human memory, users tend to choose weak passwords [3,5].
-However, weak passwords are easy to guess and thus are vulnerable to a variety of attacks [4,19,22,28,32].
-Today's increasing number of accounts a user possesses even worsen the problem since the user poorly manage their passwords.
-For example, on average users may reuse one password for as many as 3.9 online accounts [11].
-As such, instead of impractically expecting users to select a strong password for each account, password managers are developed as built-in or standalone gadgets to help users manage their credentials.
-A password manager includes a vault that stores all encrypted passwords of a user, and the user only needs to remember one master password, which is used to generate the decryption key to the vault, to access all the passwords in the vault.
+As these password enforcement policies create serious memorability hassle for users, they seldom follow the most secure practice [3, 6].
+For example, on average users may reuse one password for as many as 3.9 accounts [15].
+Therefore, instead of impractically expecting users to select a strong password for each online account, password managers are developed as built-in or standalone tools to help users manage their passwords.
+A password manager includes a vault that stores all the user's passwords, and the user only needs to remember one master password to access all the passwords in the vault.
 To support user authentication on different devices, password managers usually synchronize the vaults to their own servers and provide a downloading service to their users.
 However, a password manager has its own security and usability problem.
-For example, password managers usually synchronize the local vault to the remote server, which makes data breach possible [2].
-Furthermore, to enhance usability, many browser built-in password managers do not necessarily need a master password, which makes it vulnerable to unauthorized use and meanwhile sacrifices portability.
+For example, password managers usually synchronize the local vault to the remote server, which makes data breach possible [24].
+Furthermore, to enhance usability, many browser builtin password managers do not necessarily need a master password, which makes it vulnerable to unauthorized use and sacrifices portability.
 Even being used, a master password becomes a single point of failure.
-Usability issues of a password manager may even lead to reduced security, stemming from incomplete user mental models [7].
+The user interface of a password manager should also be carefully designed to keep it simple and userfriendly.
+Otherwise, the usability issues of a password manager may lead to reduced security, stemming from incomplete user mental models [9].